 Best use: Budget camping, hiking, backpacking

-Hammock camping is a great way to reconnect with nature and be comfortable while doing it!
+Hammock camping is an excellent way to reconnect with nature and be comfortable while doing it!
 This guide is meant to help you choose the best camping hammock tent for your needs.
-With all the different options available it can be hard to choose just one.
+With all the different options available, it can be hard to choose just one.